renatocaliari/contornos/docs/en/contornos.md

 - What do you need?

 Questions the guardian can ask herself:
-- Is this within an contorno that I'm part of ー reason for existing, responsibilities or resources of exclusive control?
+- Is this within a contorno that I'm part of ー reason for existing, responsibilities or resources of exclusive control?
 Which?
   - If so, the guardian will record the project or task in a list, accessible to others.
     - If she has any objection to the request, she must deal with the person who asked to try to integrate the objection and finally agree on whether or not it will be carried out.
   - If not, the guardian asks herself and the other person: